nayawu/homepage/README.md

-This site is created  is created basing on Magister template by Sergey Pozhilov(http://pozhilov.com), used under http://creativecommons.org/licenses/by/3.0/
+This site is created basing on Magister template by Sergey Pozhilov(http://pozhilov.com), used under http://creativecommons.org/licenses/by/3.0/